Seriously: There Are Only 10 Foods That All Nutritionists Recommend

 You'll be hard-pressed to find a nutritionist who has a problem with lemons.
-"This juicy ball of sunshine contains a long list of super important vitamins and minerals, many of which contribute to the health of our digestive and immune systems and can do quite a number on the health of our hair and skin," says Courtney Baron, a Thumbtack health and wellness instructor.
+"This juicy ball of sunshine contains a long list of super-important vitamins and minerals, many of which contribute to the health of our digestive and immune systems and can do quite a number on the health of our hair and skin," says Courtney Baron, a Thumbtack health and wellness instructor.
 "The vitamin C in lemons helps produce collagen and protects the skin from free radicals, which could lead to cancer."

 The nutrients in lemons also help to "increase good cholesterol levels" and reduce inflammation, adds Calapai.
 Baron and Calapai both recommend sipping on lemon water throughout the day, which will also significantly improve digestion.
 You can also use lemon juice on salads to replace calorie and preservative-packed dressings.

 "This small edible seed has been added to the superfood list, and there are many ways it is super!"
 Seti says.
 "For starters, chia seeds are loaded with omega-3s and antioxidants, which both help promote optimum health.
-With 40% of chia seeds being fiber, they are one of the best fiber sources out there and help you feel full while maintaining your digestive health.
+With 40% of chia seeds being fibre, they are one of the best fiber sources out there and help you feel full while maintaining your digestive health.
 Additionally, they can be very valuable to bone health, as they are high in both calcium and magnesium."

 Try sprinkling chia seeds on your cereal, blending them into a smoothie, or adding them into a stir-fry.

 "Sprouts are what I consider a 'living food,' … the most powerful and nutritious foods on the planet," Gioffre says.
 Better yet, you can grow them yourself so you always have them on hand for salads and wraps.
 "They are super-easy to grow, require very little space, and no sunlight," Gioffre says.
-"Alfalfa [sprouts] are perhaps the easiest to grow and very tasty—some of my other favorites include broccoli, mung, pea, clover, fenugreek, and radish."
+"Alfalfa [sprouts] are perhaps the easiest to grow and very tasty—some of my other favourites include broccoli, mung, pea, clover, fenugreek, and radish."

-Certified health coach Nicole Granato speaks for nutritionists around the world when she recommends quinoa as an amazing "plant-based protein."
+Certified health coach Nicole Granato speaks for nutritionists around the world when she recommends quinoa as an amazing plant-based protein.
 What makes quinoa special is that it is "a complete protein," explains naturopathic doctor Katherine Dale.
-(This means that quinoa contains the perfect proportion of all nine essential amino acids needed for optimum nutrition.)
+This means that quinoa contains the perfect proportion of all nine essential amino acids needed for optimum nutrition.
 "It is a high source of naturally gluten-free protein and has a satisfying taste and texture," Dale continues.